CiscoDevNet/intersight-powershell/docs/Initialize-IntersightResourcepoolPoolMember.md

 ```

 ### -Assigned
-Boolean to represent whether the ID is assigned or not.
+Boolean to represent whether the ID is in use.

 ```yaml
 Type: bool